 If the Council is funding some or all your care and support, we will help you to decide whether you want us to organise the services for you, or if you would prefer to arrange some or all of it yourself through a direct payment.
-A direct payment is money that the Council pays directly to you so that you can choose and buy care and support that meets your assessed and unmetneeds as agreed in your Support Plan.
+A direct payment is money that the Council pays directly to you so that you can choose and buy care and support that meets your assessed and unmet needs as agreed in your support plan.

 Once we have agreed your support plan, you will be given a copy to keep.
 We will review your support plan after six weeks and then at least once a year after that.
-When we review your support plan with you we will see if your care and support needs have changed.
+When we review your support plan with you, we will see if your care and support needs have changed.
 If necessary, we will agree a new support plan with you.

-You can find out more about care and support plans, and about direct payments at www.redcar-cleveland.gov.uk/adultcare
+You can find out more about care and support plans, and about direct payments at Adult social care | Redcar and Cleveland (redcarcleveland.gov.uk).

-Helping you through the process (advocacy)
+8. Helping you through the process (advocacy)

 If you find it difficult to have your say about your care and support or to understand some of the things we are talking about, you can appoint someone to help you.
-This could be a family member, a friend or an independent advocate.
+This could be a family member, a friend, or an independent advocate.
 An independent advocate is someone who can support you while we talk about your care and support.
 They can help you to make choices and be involved in decisions about your care and support.
 The Council can arrange for an independent advocate to support you if you do not want to organise this yourself.
 You can ask your social care worker to organise this for you.

-Getting support if you are a carer
+9. Getting support if you are a carer